Elastic IPv6 Prefixes

 .

-Managed Elastic IPv6 prefix Health Check Options
+Managed Elastic IPv6 prefix health check options

 Health check options for managed Elastic IPv6 prefixes are the same as the IPv4 counterpart.

-Configure IPv6 address(es) within a Compute instance
+Configure IPv6 addresses within a Compute instance

 Some common use cases are:

-- Employing a manual EIPv6 prefix.
+- To employ a manual Elastic IPv6 prefix.

 Warning